Christmas market stalls, in a row, people walking in front of it

 Fairytales Parade at Hamburg with fake snow blowing, and dressed up people walking on the street in the parade

-Fairy tales Parade
+Fairy tales Parade.

 On all 4 Saturdays of the Advent a Christmas parade passes through the Mönckebergstraße.
 It’s a festive parade with Santa, lebkuchen manner, reindeers and angels.
 The parade is at 2pm and 5pm.